Mexican Steak Tacos: A 20-Minute Meal Anyone Can Make

 Homemade Steak Tacos Instead of Takeout

 Many perks await you when you make tacos at home.
 For starters, you dictate the ingredients of your meal.
 You can use fresh ingredients and customize the spiciness to your taste.
-Second, homemade tacos cost less than restaurant tacos.
-Third, you can gather homemade tacos in less time than it takes to call for delivery.
+Second, homemade tacos are generally less expensive than restaurant tacos.
+Third, you can make homemade tacos in less time than it takes to call for delivery.

 These steak tacos are simple enough for beginners to make.
 You don’t often need fancy skills or tools: one pan, a knife, and a handful of essential ingredients.
-Also, the entire family can participate by adding whatever toppings they like at the table.
+Additionally, the entire family can participate by adding their preferred toppings at the table.

-Homemade tacos are also healthier than most takeout.
-You can load in lots of fresh vegetables and monitor the items you add, including salt and fat.
+Homemade tacos are often healthier than most takeout options.
+You can load in lots of fresh vegetables and monitor the items you add, including those with added salt and fat.
 For the carb-watcher, you can even exchange tortillas for lettuce wraps.

 Three Methods For Cooking Your Steak Tacos